-() 1.
-The hospital and / or university has an organizational structure which details and relationships and governance of the different departments. () 2.
-The department has an organizational structure defining the training, service, and research functions, as well as governance (including its relationships with the hospital administration and / or university). () 3.
-The qualifications and job descriptions of the departmental officers are defined. () 4.
-The staffing pattern in all pediatric patient care areas is described including the number of beds and personnel per service area. () 5.
+- () 1.
+The hospital and / or university has an organizational structure which details and relationships and governance of the different departments. - () 2.
+The department has an organizational structure defining the training, service, and research functions, as well as governance (including its relationships with the hospital administration and / or university). - () 3.
+The qualifications and job descriptions of the departmental officers are defined. - () 4.
+The staffing pattern in all pediatric patient care areas is described including the number of beds and personnel per service area. - () 5.
 There are open communication lines among the hospital and / or university, department, consultants, trainees, and other healthcare providers.

-() 6.
-The department has working linkages with other institutions involved in child healthcare. () 7.
-There is a functioning Bioethics committee. () ME EAN Pla nning and Financial Management () 1.
-The department has regular or periodic planning sessions. () 2.
-The planning sessions involve the consultants and residents with provisions for the participation of the alumni in the affairs of the department. () 3.
-The department has immediate (5 years) and long-range (10 years) plans. () 4.
-The hospital and / or university allocates resources to implement the programs of the department. () 5.
-The records of departmental meetings, planning sessions, data of consultants and residents, official rules and policies, and reports are kept on file. () ME EAN Re cording and Documentation () 1.
-The records of departmental meetings, planning sessions, data of consultants and residents, official rules and policies, and reports are kept on file. () 2.
-The departmental records are filed systematically. () 3.
-The department follows proper policies and procedures to ensure the confidentiality of the trainees' records. () 4.
-The department submits an accurate ICD 10 report on time assessed by the Clearing-House Committee and signed by the department chair. () ME EAN products to get the mean for the area.
+- () 6.
+The department has working linkages with other institutions involved in child healthcare. - () 7.
+There is a functioning Bioethics committee. - () MEAN

+Planning and Financial Management

+- () 1.
+The department has regular or periodic planning sessions. - () 2.
+The planning sessions involve the consultants and residents with provisions for the participation of the alumni in the affairs of the department. - () 3.
+The department has immediate (5 years) and long-range (10 years) plans. - () 4.
+The hospital and / or university allocates resources to implement the programs of the department. - () 5.
+The records of departmental meetings, planning sessions, data of consultants and residents, official rules and policies, and reports are kept on file. - () MEAN